suketk/veritalabs/work-life-balance.md

       caption: Experience a better life in 5 weeks
     col_1:
       headline: Improved Productivity
-      content: Take breaks to sustainability deliver results.
+      content: Breaks are essential for sustained productivity.
 It's a marathon, not a sprint.
     col_2:
       headline: Better Mental Health
       content: Less stress makes you less prone to burnout.
-Be relaxed and happier.
+Be happier and more relaxed.
     col_3:
       headline: Greater Fulfillment
       content: Cultivate high-quality leisure to be more energized and fulfilled.